7 best theme parks in Europe

 The park has a bit of everything, from jump-out-of-your-skin roller coasters to water rides and child-friendly rides and mazes.
 A few rides catch the eye, such as the Furius Baco, Europe’s fastest roller coaster that hits 135 km/h in just three seconds; Shambhala, a 76-metre tall roller coaster, the tallest in the park and the one with the longest drop, and Hurakan Condor, a 100-metre long free-fall ride.

-The park also boasts a 175m2 Mayan-inspired maze filled with sensations and visual effects: perfect for bringing out your inner explorer!
+The park also boasts a 175-square-metre Mayan-inspired maze filled with sensations and visual effects: perfect for bringing out your inner explorer!
 And these are just a few of the awesome attractions the park offers.
-It also has a Ferrari Land, with more than 70.000m2 of excitement.
+It also has a Ferrari Land, with more than 70.000 square metres of excitement.
 One ride that definitely deserves a mention is Red Force, which will have you accelerating to 180 km/h in five seconds with a force of 1,3G and reaching a height of 112 metres!

 6. Gardaland, Italy

-Gardaland in North-Eastern Italy is not just a theme park; it is also an amazing aquarium!
+Gardaland in northeastern Italy is not just a theme park; it is also an amazing aquarium!
 Garda Sea Life Aquarium allows you to venture into the deep blue via a transparent oceanic tunnel.
-Look all around you, and especially above you at sharks, rays and other tropical creatures.
+Look all around you, at sharks, rays and other tropical creatures.
 The aquarium also features interactive rock pools and 40 themed fish tanks amongst other spectacular sights.
 It is possible to visit the aquarium only, but for a full day of excitement, combine it with a Gardaland park ticket.